gdalle/phd-resources/_pages/general/admin.md

 - 🇫🇷 [LeBonCoin](https://www.leboncoin.fr/): Find a flat to rent from private owners or agencies
 - 🇫🇷 [LocService](https://www.locservice.fr/): Put up your profile and let flat owners contact you
 - 🇫🇷 [PAP](https://www.pap.fr/): Find a flat to rent from private owners
+- 🇫🇷 [Visale](https://www.visale.fr/): Get a rental guarantor to reassure landlords
+- 🇫🇷 [DossierFacile](https://www.dossierfacile.fr/): Store and share your tenancy application documents with an official seal of approval

+## IT equipment

+- [BackMarket](https://www.backmarket.fr/): Buy refurbished computer equipment at a fraction of the price
+- [OnTheHub](https://onthehub.com/) ([university login](https://groupelogiciel.onthehub.com/)): Software licenses at a discount for students

 ## Meals

-- 🇫🇷 [Repas CROUS 1€](https://www.etudiant.gouv.fr/fr/le-repas-au-crous-passe-1-euro-pour-tous-les-etudiants-2314): A reminder that university cafeterias in France now offer meals for 1 euro
+- 🇫🇷 [TooGoodToGo](https://toogoodtogo.fr/fr): Get food at a fraction of the price right before its expiration date
 - [Phenix](https://wearephenix.com/en/application-anti-gaspi/): Same idea as TooGoodToGo
-- 🇫🇷 [TooGoodToGo](https://toogoodtogo.fr/fr): Get food at a fraction of the price right before its expiration date
 - 🇫🇷 [Food banks](https://www.banquealimentaire.org/): Distribution of free food collected from individual donators
 - 🇫🇷 [Food distribution points](https://www.francetvinfo.fr/sante/maladie/coronavirus/generation2021-precarite-etudiante-consultez-la-liste-des-points-de-distribution-alimentaire-dans-notre-carte_4326113.html): A list of places where students can go to pick up free food
 - 🇫🇷 [AGORAé](https://www.fage.org/innovation-sociale/solidarite-etudiante/agorae-fage/): Solidary food shops accessible on social criteria